micheal-farzadnia/A-convergent-multi-approach-dCF-analysis-of-intrusive-symptoms-in-schizophrenia/README.md

 ```

-Launch GIFT in MATLAB and run the dFNC toolbox.
-Select the following file obtained from CICA–as the input parameter file.
+Launch GIFT in MATLAB and run the spatial reference-based (constrained) ICA toolbox to decompose independent components using NeuroMark template v1.0, providing spatial priors.
+Then, run the dFNC toolbox and select the following parameter file obtained from cICA algorithm.
+As of this step ahead, all the functions required to reproduce the pipeline are stored at ```cod/mtlb``` folder.

 ```
 gr_ica_parameter_info.mat